kachurovskiy/nanoels/h5/README.md

 In `XGEAR`, the carriage can be moved with manual move buttons or disabled using 🖥️`bZ` / ⌨️`Q` and be operated manually.

 Press 🖥️`mStop` / ⌨️`Esc` to turn gearbox mode `off` and decouple lead screw movements from spindle turns.

+### Joystick lathe mode

+Switch to `JOY` with ⌨️`F12`.
+This mode requires joystick support to be enabled.

+Set the desired pitch magnitude first.
+When `JOY` is `ON`, moving the Z joystick left/right feeds the carriage left/right at that pitch per spindle revolution.
+Moving the X joystick positive/negative feeds the cross-slide in the corresponding X direction at the same pitch magnitude.
+The pitch sign is ignored in this mode; joystick direction selects the cut direction.

+Move the joystick Y axis to permanently change the configured pitch like holding `+` or `-`.
+Larger Y deflection changes pitch faster.

+Press the joystick button in neutral to toggle `ON` / `OFF`.
+Press and hold the button while Z or X is deflected to rapid-traverse in that direction instead of spindle-synchronized feed.

+Soft limits are respected for synchronized feed and rapid movement.

 ### Automatic turning